qburn93/balanced-news-app/README.md

 - Currently while logged in via mobile, the liking of the post seems to be bugged.
 #### Fixed Bugs

--
+- I encountered a problem with the post excerpt on the index template where the post's title was not visible.
+After digging on Slack for about 1 hour, I discovered that the issue was caused by the post not being marked as "content | safe."
+Once I made this change, the post's title was displayed correctly.

 #### Remaining Bugs
-- I have a migration warrning when i tried to add the categories panel, at one point during the project i had categories in the nav bar and in the class modal of Post, but later decided i will leave it for future implementations, so i removed everything related to category from the code, but when running the server online command im getting a red warning that 1 migration is behind, I will try to fix this before submission.
+- I encountered a migration warning when attempting to add the categories panel.
+At one point in the project, I had categories included in the navigation bar and the class modal of Post, but later decided to postpone their implementation and removed all related code.
+However, upon running the server's online command, I received a warning that one migration is behind.
+I plan to resolve this issue before submitting the project.
+This does however not affect the website in any way.

 - Currently while logged in via mobile, the liking of the post seems to be bugged.Due to strict time restraint I was not able to pinpoint the issue.
 ## Deployment